chengwei-xia/IC_Ahmed_WindTunnel/source/ExpManual.rst

 **Force Balance**

 Open ``Target_Main.vi`` and switch to the force balance page.
-Press "Press to Tare" button and check whether the readings are zeroed.
+Press "Press to Tare" button and check whether the readings are tared.

 .. note::

-   **NOT Recommended** If zero the flaps with the body upside down, there will be still an offset on flaps due to gravity.
+   **NOT Recommended** If tare the flaps with the body upside down, there will be still an offset on flaps due to gravity.

 .. _Wind Tunnel Installation: